-The success of the first Patient Safety Forum last year is a groundbreaking experience for the Ministry of National Guard Health Affairs.
+The success of Patient Safety Forum last year is a groundbreaking experience for the Ministry of National Guard Health Affairs.
 As we foster on more and continuous patient safety system and education, we are pleased to offer you this conference with the objective to empower healthcare professionals to create a safer environment and to sustain as much as possible a culture of Patient Safety.

 We are extremely pleased that His Royal Highness, Prince Muteb bin Abdullah bin Abdulaziz Al Saud, Minister of National Guard Health Affairs has honored us with his presence at this meeting.
 Likewise, we are privileged to have with us a number of distinguished international and local guest faculty from different countries, who are prominent and world leaders in this field.
 They have traveled a long way to share and discuss with us the advances and challenges in the current Patient Safety practices.

 Further, the Deanship of Postgraduate Education is grateful to His Excellency Dr. Bandar Al Knawy, Chief Executive Officer of National Guard Health Affairs and President of King Saud bin Abdulaziz University for Health Sciences who continuously supports our Postgraduate Education programs and training.
 His effort and vision has made tremendous strides in health care practices in the Kingdom of Saudi Arabia and beyond.